jarellymartin/binomial/README.md

 ##### File Structure
 - `R`: r scripts that contain main, checker, and auxiliary functions
-- man: files for the manual documentation
+- `man`: files for the manual documentation
-- tests: r script that contains testthat functions
+- `tests`: r script that contains testthat functions
-- vignette: detailed explanations of each function and its usage
+- `vignette`: detailed explanations of each function and its usage
-- DESCRIPTION: metadata
+- `DESCRIPTION`: metadata
-- NAMESPACE: lists export and import directives
+- `NAMESPACE`: lists export and import directives
-- README
+- `README`
-- devtools-flow.R
+- `devtools-flow.R`
-- binomial.Rproj
+- `binomial.Rproj`

 #### Author